 Praise for Sea Robins

 We’ve been getting an unusual number of reports this year of anglers encountering very aggressive sea robins.
-Earlier this week, OTW Editor at Large, Gene Borque, found a school of robins so thick and aggressive that he could barely get his Hogy soft-plastic bait past them in order to get to the stripers.
+Earlier this week, OTW Editor at Large, Gene Bourque, found a school of robins so thick and aggressive that he could barely get his Hogy soft-plastic bait past them in order to get to the stripers.
 A couple have even attacked topwaters.
 A couple weeks ago, Andy Nabreski had one attack a Yo-Zuri Hydro Pencil, and just this morning, we got an email from Steve Banchand of Pocasset, MA about a sizable sea robin that attacked a Fishin’ Magician Skid Stik.

 This big sea robin took flight after Steve Banchand's topwater lure in Buzzard's Bay this week.